Dean Martin: Solo career

 As a singer, Martin copied the styles of Harry Mills (of the Mills Brothers), Bing Crosby, and Perry Como until he developed his own and could hold his own in duets with Sinatra and Crosby.
-Like Sinatra, he could not read music, but he recorded more than 100 albums and 600 songs.
+Like Sinatra, Martin could not read music, but he recorded 35 studio albums and over 550 songs.
 His signature tune, "Everybody Loves Somebody", knocked the Beatles' "A Hard Day's Night" off number one in the United States in 1964.
 This was followed by "The Door is Still Open to My Heart", which reached number six that year.
 Elvis Presley was said to have been a fan of Martin, and patterned his performance of "Love Me Tender" after Martin's style.
 Martin, like Elvis, was influenced by country music.
 By 1965, some of Martin's albums, such as Dean "Tex" Martin Rides Again, Houston, Welcome to My World, and Gentle on My Mind, were composed of country and western songs by artists such as Johnny Cash, Merle Haggard, and Buck Owens.
-Martin often hosted country performers on his TV show and was named "Man Of the Year" by the Country Music Association in 1966.
+Martin hosted country performers on his TV show and was named "Man Of the Year" by the Country Music Association in 1966.
 The final album of his recording career was 1983's The Nashville Sessions.

 The image of Martin as a Vegas entertainer in a tuxedo has been an enduring one.
 "Ain't That a Kick in the Head?", a song Martin performed in Ocean's 11, did not become a hit at the time, but has enjoyed a revival in the media and pop culture and has been his most frequently played song in media for two decades.
-For three decades, Martin was among the most popular acts in Las Vegas.
-Martin sang and was one of the smoothest comics in the business, benefiting from the decade of comedy with Lewis.
+For three decades, Martin was among the most popular acts in Las Vegas, where he sang and was a comedian, benefiting from the decade of comedy with Lewis.
 Martin's daughter, Gail, also sang in Vegas and on many TV shows including his, co-hosting his summer replacement series on NBC.
 Daughter Deana Martin continues to perform, as did youngest son Ricci Martin until his death in August 2016.
 Eldest son Craig was a producer on Martin's television show and daughter Claudia was an actress in films such as For Those Who Think Young.
-Though often thought of as a ladies' man, Martin spent a lot of time with his family; as second wife Jeanne put it, prior to the couple's divorce, "He was home every night for dinner."
+Though thought of as promiscuous, Martin spent much time with his family; as second wife Jeanne put it, prior to the couple's divorce, "He was home every night for dinner."